Canker Sores. What are they?

 Stay away, canker sores

-Although canker sores just go away by themselves even without treatment, there are now dental lasers used to treat canker sores.
+Although canker sores usually heal themselves even without treatment, we now have dental lasers to treat them.
 Dentists assure of complete and immediate relief after the procedure.
 Despite this, the best way is still prevention.
 This does not mean they will cease to exist, but it means you have the power to minimize their frequency.
 Minimize your intake of citrus fruits or any food that irritate your mouth.

-Use a soft-bristled brush and take care so you do not cause abrasion on your tongue and the insides of your mouth.
+Use a soft-bristled brush and take care not to cause any abrasion on your tongue or soft oral tissue.

 Get more expert dental advice from the best in Iowa, Des Moines Dental Group.
 Call us at 515-512-5339 to book your appointment today.